GabrielAbubakar/lokafy-app/README.md

 # Lokafy Trial App (Instructions and Guide)
-This is the base respository for the trial app for an application for frontend developer at Lokafy.
+This is the base respository for the trial app for an application for front-end developer at Lokafy.

 ## Project Setup